dotnetconfig/dotnet-config/docs/api/index.md

 # dotnet-config API

-The main usage for .NET tool authors consuming the `dotnet-config-lib` API is to first build a configuration from a specific path (will assume current directory if omitted):
+The main usage for .NET tool authors consuming the [DotNetConfig](https://nuget.org/packages/DotNetConfig) API is to first build a configuration from a specific path (will assume current directory if omitted):

 ```csharp
 var config = Config.Build();